 Government and public service agencies are also increasingly using “newer” technologies across various tasks, functions and levels to optimize that citizen satisfaction, save costs, simply function better and, if possible, innovate and come up with new ‘business’ (or governement) models and, obviously, new sources of revenues.

-Industrial Internet of Things deployments are taking place in many local government or public service agency situations, for instance with smart city projects.
+Industrial Internet of Things or IIoT deployments are taking place in many local government or public service agency situations, for instance with smart city projects.
 But also regional and national governments, as well as public sector agencies develop Industrial Internet of Things projects, for instance in healthcare and energy (smart grids).

 Citizen satisfaction is key when planning or deploying the Internet of Things in public services